quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints MUST NOT send KEYS_ACTIVE frames in Initial or 0-RTT packets.

-A KEYS_ACTIVE frame used during the handshake can be used to indicate the availability of Handshake keys by including it in a Handshake packet.
-An endpoint sends this frame in its first Handshake packet.
+A KEYS_ACTIVE frame sent during the handshake can be used to indicate the availability of Handshake keys by including it in a Handshake packet.
+An endpoint MUST send this frame in its first Handshake packet.
 Once received, an endpoint can discard Initial keys.
+An endpoint SHOULD send a KEYS_ACTIVE frame in every Handshake packet it sends.

-A KEYS_ACTIVE frame used after the completion of the handshake in 1-RTT packets indicates that Handshake keys are no longer needed.
-A client sends this frame in its first 1-RTT packet, and a server sends this frame in the first packet it sends after completing the handshake.
-A server might send 1-RTT keys prior to this; a server MUST NOT use 1-RTT keys for removing packet protection until the cryptographic handshake is complete.
+A KEYS_ACTIVE frame sent in 1-RTT packets indicates that Handshake keys are no longer needed.
+A client MUST send this frame in its first 1-RTT packet, and a server MUST send this frame in the first packet it sends after completing the handshake.
+A server might send 1-RTT packets prior to this; a server MUST NOT process 1-RTT packets until the cryptographic handshake is complete.

 An endpoint uses the KEYS_ACTIVE frame in 1-RTT packets to indicate that it is able to receive a key update (see Section 6 of {{QUIC-TLS}}).